Answers to your questions

 We award thirteen different badges split into these areas:

-Sustainability: recycling; responsible sourcing; kinder cleaning; greener cosmetics; local; organic; carbon footprint; sustainable palm oil
+Sustainability: better packaging; responsible sourcing; kinder cleaning; greener cosmetics; local; organic; carbon footprint; sustainable palm oil

 Health: free from additives; no chemicals of concern; healthier options

 Not necessarily, it just means that we could not find evidence to award a badge.
 A badge gets awarded when we have publicly available, confirmatory evidence that a product fits the criteria we use.
 Therefore sometimes a “greyed out” badge could be simply that we don’t have the information (e.g. a product is made in the U.K. but it’s not made clear on the label) and at other times we have the information but our criteria are not met (e.g. high sugar content in a drink).

 Please tell us.
 We are a small team but we are committed to improve our ratings over time and be transparent about how we are doing it.
 Therefore if you spot anything that does not look right please let us know.

 When working out whether packaging is recyclable we look for standardised information on the label (e.g. Card – widely recycled) and other hints that the packaging can go in the recycling bin (e.g. “our bottles are 100% recyclable”).
 However, we were not picking up loose fruit and veg as it does not have any information on the label for us to use.
 We’ve now fixed this so you always get a recyclable packaging badge for loose fruit and veg.
 Why?
 Because if you take your own bag then any leftovers are the most naturally recyclable, compostable packaging you can find.
 Tell us if you see examples where it’s not working.

 We continue to add new products every week that are coming from users.
 The response has been fantastic.
 The two main companies they come from are M&S and Tesco as we don’t have good coverage of their products as well as lots of interesting products from smaller brands.